|Group C – Christian life and ministry|

 (A01) The Big Picture: Seeing the Bible as a Whole

 The Bible is 66 books – and yet one book.
 What makes it hang together as one?
 What is it all about?
-This course will give you the big picture of the Bible, so that you can see it as a whole.
+This unit will give you the big picture of the Bible, so that you can see it as a whole.
 It will also give you the map of the Bible, so that you can find your way around in it without getting lost!

 (A02) The Framework: Seeing Christian Truth as a Whole